-For general preparedness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household at risk from landslides should take specific precautions and plan for and practice what to do if a landslide occurs.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do if a landslide occurs.

 - Determine your risk.

 - Consult an expert and mitigate and/or reduce potential problems.

 - Be alert to changes and patterns in the land.